 I was given a leaflet from the ncds called ‘a guide for parents – glue ear’, and it talks about the different treatments available.
 I think we have probably all heard of having grommets inserted into the ear.
 The child has an operation under general anaesthetic to clear the middle ear of fluid and then insert the grommets to keep them clear so the ear can continue to function properly.
 As the child grows the grommets are pushed out.
 I’ve heard many people talk about the effectiveness of grommets and how quickly a child’s speech can improve once they have been inserted.

-The other option is to use hearing aids to improve the hearing until the condition has cleared.
+The other option is to use hearing aids (ones with similar caliber to the ones available at EarPros) to improve the hearing until the condition has cleared.
 Unfortunately, I don’t think this is a practical option for us due to my daughter’s age.
 I think she would become annoyed with them and pull them out if I’m honest, but we will discuss all the options and concerns when we go to ENT Clinic.